 There is evidence that some occurrences of special-status plants may be adversely affected due to Project O&M, including ground-disturbing activities, vegetation management (e.g., mechanical clearing and herbicide use) and recreation use (e.g., trampling).
 No CESA-listed plants were located during YCWA's study.
-Project O&M impacts can be found at 20 occurrences of specialstatus plants located on land owned by YCWA.
+Project O&M impacts can be found at 19 occurrences of special-status plants located on land owned by YCWA.
 They occur along roads, in and around recreational facilities and in areas associated with New Bullards Bar Dam and Reservoir.

-In addition to the four general conditions described above, YCWA proposes one additional condition that would assure that the effects of the proposed Project on special-status plant species would be less than significant
+In addition to the six general conditions described above, YCWA proposes one additional condition that would assure that the effects of the proposed Project on special-status plant species would be less than significant

-Under YCWA's proposed Condition TR1, YCWA will use multiple measures to protect specialstatus plant occurrences, including flagging sensitive areas prior to vegetation management, using manual labor, where possible, in sensitive areas, and surveying for special-status plants every 10 years on the Project.
+Under YCWA's proposed Condition TR1, Integrated Vegetation Management Plan (IVMP), YCWA will use multiple measures to protect special-status plant occurrences, including flagging sensitive areas prior to vegetation management, using manual labor, where possible and surveying for special-status plants every 10 years on the Project.